-Cut the remaining piece into 6 inches and 3 inches pieces
+Cut the remaining piece into 6-inch and 3-inch pieces

-Attach the long piece to one end of the Y connector and then 6 inches long piece to the other end.
-The longest one will form the feed reserve, and the shorter end becomes the base.
+Attach the long piece to one end of the Y connector and then the 6-inch long piece to the other end.
+The longest one will form the feed reserve and the shorter end becomes the base.

-Attach the remaining 3 inches piece to the other end of the Y connector.
+Attach the remaining 3-inch piece to the other end of the Y connector.
 This is usually the portion that sticks out at about 45 degrees.
 That will be the feeding spout.

 Add a cap at the base of the feeder and fill the upper end with feeds.

 Install the feeder in the kitchen coop.
 If you need to use it outdoors, buy two more end caps to close the top section and spout when it is raining.